Oliver Lozano: Dispute over the KBL

+Later years

+In March 2017, he criticized the impeachment complaint filed by Magdalo Party-List representative Gary Alejano against president Rodrigo Duterte, denouncing its "gross unfairness and baseless accusations".

 Death

 On March 22, 2018, Lozano survived a heart attack after undergoing angioplasty.
 He was discharged from the hospital five days later after showing signs of recovery.
 However he was hospitalized at the Capitol Medical Center in Quezon City on April 11 due to weak pulse and general weakness.
 He died early morning of the following day.

 Personal life

 Lozano was married to Norma Junio.